Skip to main content

 Docker update a container

-To update the container image simply pull it, you use the same command to download from the official repository with the syntax docker pull nomecontainer:version
+To update the container image you just need to perform its pull, you use the same command to download from the official repository with the syntax docker pull nomecontainer:version

 $ sudo docker pull debian:latest